LLNL/scr/doc/rst/users/overview.rst

 The library creates two groups by default: :code:`NODE` and :code:`WORLD`.
 The :code:`NODE` group consists of all processes on the same compute node, and :code:`WORLD` consists of all processes in the run.
-The user or system administrator can create additional groups via configuration files (see :ref:`sec-config`).
+One can define additional groups via configuration files (see :ref:`sec-config`).

 The SCR library must also track details about each class of storage it can access.
 For each available storage class, SCR needs to know the associated directory prefix,